charizardavi/FBLA_Website_2023/README.md

 Used blender used for 3d animation.

-The code is available under the MIT liscence.
+The code is available under the MIT license.